MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ### Numeric value

-This is the type applied to numbers.
+Numeric is the type applied to numbers.
 Only this data type can be used in mathematical operations.

 Τo create a **Numeric value** variable, use the **Set variable** action and populate the input parameter with a number without any notation.